This post may contain affiliate links. For more information, please read my disclosure policy.

-There’s a lot I haven’t touched on during this 31 day romp through the well-run homeschool.
+There’s a lot I haven’t touched on during this 31-day romp through the well-run homeschool.
 There’s so much to say and so little time to say it!
 Needless to say, I’ll keep right on writing about creating a well-run homeschool in your house when October is over.
-Right now I’d like to mention 5 resources which are super helpful as you plan, organize, and teach in the well-run homeschool.
+Right now I’d like to mention 5 resources for a well-run homeschool that are super helpful as you plan, organize, and teach in the well-run homeschool.

 Mystie Winkler created an entire course on helping you get organized without going insane trying to adjust to a complicated system.
 It’s a lovely, simple plan which works!
 If you’d like a preview, I highly recommend the Brain Dump.
 It was a life-changing concept for me!

 Notebooking Pages is an awesome resource for any homeschooler.
 Essentially you have the kids read, research, or study a topic.
 It can be the U.S. Presidents, explorers, states, countries, birds, science, trees, etc. There’s no limit to the range of topics you can use for notebooking pages.
 You print up a page for the children.
 They write about what they learned.
 My 1st grader writes a sentence.
 My 11th grader writes a short essay.
 The children also have the option of illustrating their notebook page.
 You end up with a beautiful record of everything your children studied over the year.

 4. Better Together: Strengthen Your Family, Simplify Your Homeschool, and Savor the Subjects that Matter Most